 – “Das iranische Religion”, W. Geiger & E. Kuhn (edd.), Grundriss der iran.
 Philologie.
 2. 1904, 612-710.

-– with A. Yohannan: A Catalogue of the Collection of Persian MSS. in the Metro politan Museum of Art.
+– With A. Yohannan: A Catalogue of the Collection of Persian Manuscripts in the Metropolitan Museum of Art.
+N.Y.
 1914.

 – Early Persian Poetry, from the Beginning down to the Time of Firdausi.
+N.Y.
 1920.

 – “The Persian Dominions of Northern India down to the Time of Alexander’s Invasion”, chapter XIV in Cambridge History of India.
 1. C. 1922, 319-342.